 In order to inform the Department’s understanding of the effect and cost-effectiveness of the program, a rigorous and independently-funded trial is useful.
 As a decline in mathematics performance is also evident in Australian students’ results more widely, the findings from this trial may be of interest to other Australian practitioners and policy makers, as well.

 What is the evidence to date?

 To date, there has been no rigorous evaluation of the impact this program has on student achievement in mathematics.
 The program however uses approaches which have a basis in research evidence, including meta-cognitive strategies (an average of 8 months’ impact).

 Teachers in the program receive explicit feedback from peers on their instruction and feedback, on average, yields 8 months’ learning progress for students.
 Further, the professional learning has been designed with key findings from Timperly et al’s Teacher Professional Learning Best Evidence Synthesis (2007) in mind.

 How are we evaluating it?

 The program evaluator, the Australian Council for Educational Research (ACER), is the leading independent Australian organisation in educational research.
-The trial will be structured as a clustered randomised control trial (RCT), with pairs of Year 7 and Year 8 Maths teachers recruited from 120 South Australian government schools.
-Sixty recruited teacher pairs (from 60 schools) will receive the intervention and the other sixty pairs (from the remaining 60 schools) will as act as a business-as-usual control.
+The trial will be structured as a clustered randomised control trial (RCT), with pairs of Year 7 and Year 8 Maths teachers recruited from 167 South Australian government schools.
+120 recruited teachers (57 pairs and 6 individuals in 63 schools) will receive the intervention and the other 198 teachers (94 pairs and 10 individuals in the remaining 104 schools) will as act as a business-as-usual control.

 When will the evaluation report be due?